colinw10/huddl-app/docs/copilot-task/01-CONTEXT-AND-STRATEGY.md

 ## BACKGROUND & CONTEXT

-I (Pablo) built a complete working prototype of NUMENEON (formerly HUDDL), a cyberpunk-themed social media app with React + Django.
+I (Pablo) built a complete working prototype of NUMENEON, a cyberpunk-themed social media app with React + Django.
 Now my 5-person bootcamp team will REBUILD portions of the codebase together as a learning exercise.

 **Project Stack:**